 Confusion between the need for < and <= or > and >= in a test.

-A Spark for loop does not require the programmer to specify a conditional test for loop termination.
+A SPARK for loop does not require the programmer to specify a conditional test for loop termination.
 Instead, the starting and ending value of the loop are specified which eliminates this source of off-by-one errors.
 There are also special for loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.
 A while loop however, lets the programmer specify the loop termination expression, which could be susceptible to an off-by-one error.
 Any off-by-one error that gives rise to the potential for a buffer-overflow, range violation, or any other construct that could give rise to a predefined exception, will be detected by static analysis in SPARK

 Confusion as to the index range of an algorithm.

 Although there are language defined attributes to symbolically reference the start and end values for a loop iteration, the language does allow the use of explicit values and loop termination tests.
 Off-by-one errors can result in these circumstances.

 Care should be taken when using the 'Length attribute in the loop termination expression.
 The expression should generally be relative to the 'First value.

-Spark’s strong typing eliminates the potential for buffer overflow associated with this vulnerability.
-In addition, Spark’s static analysis will detect erroneous uses of loops that do not properly cover a range.
+SPARK’s strong typing eliminates the potential for buffer overflow associated with this vulnerability.
+In addition, SPARK’s static analysis will detect erroneous uses of loops that do not properly cover a range.

 If the error is not statically caught at compile time, then a run-time check generates an exception if an attempt is made to access an element outside the bounds of an array.

-Failing to allow for storage of a sentinel value.

-Spark does not use sentinel values to terminate arrays.
-There is no need to account for the storage of a sentinel value, therefore this particular vulnerability concern does not apply to Spark.

 6.30.2 Guidance to language users